srobo/docs/kit/brain_board/index.md

 | `wifi_region`         | Region Identifier for the WiFi             | `GB`               |
 | `wifi_enabled`        | Enables the WiFi                           | `true`             |
 | `usercode_entrypoint` | The entry point to your Python code        | `robot.py`         |

+If your `robot-settings.toml` is not valid, it will be automatically regenerated with valid settings.
+This will reset any settings you have changed back to their default values.
+We therefore recommend that you do not change your settings file before a competition match.

+In software version `2023.1.0` and later, an error file will be generated if your settings are invalid: `robot-settings-error.txt`.
+This file contains a message explaining the problem and a copy of your old settings.